Use Sophia to knock out your gen-ed requirements quickly and affordably. Learn more

 2. Network Traffic

-When something goes wrong, professionals often use a technique called packet sniffing to view the actual data moving between devices.
+When something goes wrong, professionals often use a technique called packet sniffing to view the data moving between devices.
 Packet sniffing uses special tools to capture and examine the small units of data that travel across a network.
 These units are stored in a pcap file, which records the collected traffic.

 By reviewing a capture, you can inspect details such as source and destination addresses, the protocols being used, and whether responses were received.
 This makes packet sniffing one of the most powerful ways to investigate how data moves across a network.